AlonsoLopezMendoza/FinalProjectWebTesting/README.md

 # FinalProjectWebTesting
-Testing the fastest route to purchase for a customer on AutomationPractice.com
+This projet is a testing framework which the aim was finding the fastest route to purchase for a customer on AutomationPractice.com.